 Coercive Methods For Enforcing Compliance

 Abusers use a variety of techniques in order to coerce others into behaving the way they want.
 In 1956 the psychologist Albert Biderman developed a framework for understanding the methods foreign armies used to extract false confessions from prisoners of war.
 Psychologists now believe that abusers in many different situations use the same methods to achieve control over their victims.
 For example, victims of domestic violence or childhood abuse often report having experienced similar treatment.
-These methods include:- Isolation
+These methods include:

 - Monopolization of perception